-How can it be that sexual assault cases have increased yet the number of cases that make it to court have fallen by 52%?
+How can it be that sexual assault cases have increased yet the number of cases that make it to court has fallen by 52%?

-In many cases the complaint of sexual assault is made some time after the event.
+In many cases, the complaint of sexual assault is made sometime after the event.
 This can mean that avenues for more traditional forensics such as DNA, body fluid examinations and medical examinations are no longer a useful option for certain items such as intimate swabs.
-The recovery of evidence with intimate swabs is time sensitive and must be undertaken within days of the assault taking placing for any real possibility of useful evidence However, evidence may persist on other items such as clothing, even when washed and so a time delay does not necessarily preclude such forensic examination methods on these items.
+The recovery of evidence with intimate swabs is time sensitive and must be undertaken within days of the assault taking place for any real possibility of useful evidence, However, evidence may persist on other items such as clothing, even when washed and so a time delay does not necessarily preclude such forensic examination methods on these items.

 As a defence solicitor, you may find a situation where your client denies involvement though a forensic report from the Crown suggests otherwise.
 The Crown scientist may state that the presence of certain body fluids at the scene, on the complainant’s clothing or collected from intimate swabs provides very strong support for your client having been involved.

 Yet still, your client is adamant that there was no wrongdoing on his part.

 As a result, often these cases revolve around the issue of consent and very small differences in the accounts of each party.
 What kind of support can a legal professional receive in these kinds of cases, and can forensic science help with this avenue of enquiry?